Kuala Lumpur International Airport: KLIA Terminal 2

-Built at a cost of approximately RM4 billion, it is the largest purpose-built terminal optimised for low-cost carriers, like AirAsia in response to the exponential growth of low-cost travel in the region.
-It was built to replace the previous Low Cost Carrier Terminal (LCCT).
+The KLIA Terminal 2 (formerly known as KLIA2) is the largest purpose-built terminal optimised for low-cost carriers, like AirAsia in response to the exponential growth of low-cost travel in the region.
+It was built at a cost of approximately RM4 billion to replace the previous Low Cost Carrier Terminal (LCCT).
 KLIA T2 began its operations on 2 May 2014, and all flight operations at LCCT were moved to KLIA T2 by 9 May 2014.